f-droid/fdroid-website/_docs/FAQ_-_App_Developers.md

 repository" is allowed.

-For external resources, please restrain yourself to "well known repositories", e.g. mavenCentral or jCenter (see complete listing in the "srclib" section of
+For external resources, please restrain yourself to "well known repositories", e.g. mavenCentral or JCenter (see complete listing in the "srclib" section of
 [Build Metadata Reference](../Build_Metadata_Reference)).
-Please note that e.g. Bintray does not only offers jCenter, but user-repos as well.
+Please note that e.g. Bintray does not only offers JCenter, but user-repos as well.
 Those are not part of the trusted repository list.

 If you require dependencies that are not available through those